"If it gets to the point where people think rodeo is inhumane or cruel, they quit coming, and then we're out of business."

 - Mohandas Gandhi

 Also known as “bulldogging,” steer wrestling was created especially for the rodeo arena by famed black cowboy Bill Pickett in the early 20th century.
 Bill’s claim to fame was to bite the steer on the nose and lip so that sheer pain kept the animal on the ground.
 Biting is no longer allowed by the PRCA (progress!), but the event can still cause serious injury to the steers.
-Video courtesy of Anti-Rodeo Action New Zealand.
+Image courtesy of Anti-Rodeo Action New Zealand and featured in Bucking Tradition.
+Watch the documentary for the entire steer wrestling sequence.

 “It follows that our indifference or cruelty towards fellow creatures of this world sooner or later affects the treatment we mete out to other human beings.
 We have only one heart, and the same wretchedness which leads us to mistreat animals will not be long in showing itself in our relationships with other people.”